 Indeed, entrepreneurship has become a business in itself, and you could buy or sell a business as easily as buying a carton of milk.

 While this is great for entrepreneurs, it does mean that you need to work a lot harder to get your brand seen.
-A good customer community helps you do just that, transforming your business into a defined brand through great content, strong customer relationships, and a hub of united individuals.
+A good customer community for your marketplace helps you do just that, transforming your business into a defined brand through great content, strong customer relationships, and a hub of united individuals.

 How can I build a customer community for my brand?